 Introduction

 Hospitals collect large amounts of data related to quality and safety.
 This information is presented to hospital board members who have a duty to scrutinize the data to help identify problems with care.
 However deriving inferences from data is not straightforward.
 A key issue concerns the role of chance, i.e., random variation.
-Given random variation there is a need to distinguish a signal (sometimes called special-cause variation) from noise (common-cause variation).
-It is difficult to distinguish signals from noise purely by visual inspection.[1]
+There is a need to distinguish a signal (sometimes called special-cause ) from noise (common-cause ) variation.
+Therefore, it is sometime difficult to distinguish signals from noise purely by visual inspection.[1]

 This article is concerned with the presentation of data in such a way as to help board members make this distinction by identifying the role of chance.[2]
 First we document how quantitative data is presented in NHS board papers and then discuss potential barriers to representing the play of chance in charts and how they may be overcome.